-True Comfrey (Symphytum officinale var patens) is a hardy perennial shrub native to Europe and Asia, and could be the most valued plant in a permaculture/subsistence garden.
-As a garden ally, its uses are myriad.
-Medicinally, its effects border on magical.
+True Comfrey (Symphytum officinale var patens) is a hardy perennial shrub native to Europe and Asia and is highly valued for permaculture/subsistence gardens.

-Substantial foliage forms approximately 90 days after transplant.
+Substantial foliage forms approximately 90 days after transplanting seedlings.
 Perennial.